keboola/developers-docs/extend/docker/tutorial/howto.md

 ## Creating Your Own Image
 To create your own image, create a [Dockerfile](https://docs.docker.com/engine/reference/builder/).
 Dockerfile is a set of shell instructions leading to configured OS environment.
 You can think of it as a bash shell script with some specifics.
-Each Dockerfile should be placed in its own folder, because the folder becomes *Build context* of the Docker image.
+Each Dockerfile should be placed in its own folder because the folder becomes *Build Context* of the Docker image.
 Build context contains files which can be injected into the Image.
-There is no other way to inject arbitrary files into the image other than through build context or download them from the Internet.
+There is no other way to inject arbitrary files into the image other than through the build context or download them from the Internet.

 Useful Dockerfile instructions: